 Are you worried your pet has fleas?
-If your poor cat or dog seems to be scratching an awful lot, it’s very possible they have fleas hiding in their fur coat.
-Sadly, pets track these tiny creatures inside which makes them even harder to get rid of in the long run.
-There’s nothing worse than being worried that letting your pet inside will expose your family to fleas, because once you have a flea infestation, it’s extremely hard to get rid of on your own.
+If your poor cat or dog seems to be scratching a lot, it’s very possible they have fleas living in their fur.
+Pets track these tiny blood suckers inside your North Shore home which increases your need to exterminate fleas.
+Researchers estimate that once you see a single flea on your cat or dog, there may be as many as 100 immature fleas infesting your home.
+Once you have a flea infestation, it’s extremely hard to get rid of fleas on your own.
 Fox Pest Control wants you to have peace of mind knowing that your family and pets are safe from fleas.

-You might already know for sure that you have a flea problem.
-But here are a couple of the most common signs of a flea infestation in North Shore.
+You might already know you have a flea infestation, but here are a few of the most common signs flea exterminators look for in the North Shore area.

 Since fleas are most likely to infest a pet, such as a dog or cat, the first sign is finding fleas in their fur.
-They usually look like little black dots on their skin and in the fur around their neck, around the tail, on their belly, and in their “armpits.”
+They usually look like little black dots on their skin and in the fur around their necks and tails, on their belly, and in their “armpits.”

 Pets with a flea infestation in their fur may scratch excessively.
 Sometimes, pets scratch so much that they make themselves bleed.

-In some cases, the fleas carry eggs from intestinal worms that end up inside your pet’s system when they bite themselves during scratching.
+In some cases, pets, while grooming, can ingest fleas that carry eggs from intestinal worms (tapeworms).
+The worms end up inside your pet’s system.
 This can lead to excessive salivation and little white flecks around your pet’s anus.

 Think you have a flea problem?
 Call Fox Pest Control at (985) 251-2646 for a free North Shore flea control quote.